shriya-ttn/BootCamp/readme.md

 Kindly refer packages liveProject and negativeCase.
+(day1, day2 and day3 are selenium session 1 ,2 and 3 which I didnt remove to avoid any complexity in project imports)

 This is a link to the google doc where manual test cases are written: